-for Criminal Justice Personnel . . . . . . . . . . . . . . . . .
+for Criminal Justice Personnel . . . . . . . . . .
 (3 cr.)
-This course is designed to help the student learner bridge the gap between concept and practice, and provide them with a knowledge and understanding of the myriad of roles and responsibilities affiliated with management in criminal justice.
+This course is designed to help the student learner bridge the gap between concept and practice, and provide them with a knowledge and understanding of the myriad of roles and a knowledge and understanding of the myriad of roles and responsibilities affiliated with management in criminal justice.
 (Prerequisite: CRJ 120, CRJ 150, and CRJ 220) (Offered every 2 years, in Spring)